DmitriySh/netty-client-server/README.md

 ```

-  *  Run tests.
+  *  Build project and run tests.
 All tests are disabled by default.
 Was created a separate profile "test-server" for enabling tests into submodule of `Server`.
 Go to the root path `/netty-client-server/` of the project and run:
 ```sh
 netty-client-server>mvn clean package -P test-server